NarangSwati/origin-playwright-assignment/README.md

 ## TODO's & Improvements
 - Current a11yAnalysis implementation is bare bones which produces a report as JSON response attachment.
 Next steps are to scope the scan and produce readable report.
 - Network request/response simulation.
+- Move locators from spec.ts file to page class